knowledgecode/WebSocket-for-Android/README.md

 ## Preparation for use in Android
 ### src/org/apache/cordova/plugin/
-Add `WebSocket.java` to your PhoneGap project.
+Add `WebSocket.java` to your Android PhoneGap project.

 ### assets/www/
-Add `webSocket.min.js` to your PhoneGap project.
+Add `webSocket.min.js` to your Android PhoneGap project.
 And append it to html files as follows.

     <script src="cordova-2.x.x.js"></script>
     <script src="webSocket.min.js"></script>

 ### libs/
-Add jetty-websocket-8.x.jar and slf4j-android-x.jar to your PhoneGap project.
+Add jetty-websocket-8.x.jar and slf4j-android-x.jar to your Android PhoneGap project.

 ### res/xml/config.xml
 Append the following to the config.xml.